jamiealquiza/ostat/utils/ofetch/README.md

 # Overview
-ofetch is an extremely fast scatter/gather tool for fetching metrics from a network of nodes running ostat. ofetch takes a CIDR notated network and parallelizes requests to the entire range.
+Ofetch is an extremely fast scatter/gather tool for fetching metrics from a network of nodes running ostat.
+Ofetch takes a CIDR notated network and parallelizes requests to the entire range.

 # Usage